Medicare for Breasts with Congenital Deformities

 NOTE – Medicare Rebates are subject to change and review.
 MBS Item Numbers are constantly reviewed and can be eliminated at any given time.
 If you are eligible for a Medicare rebate for breast reduction surgery, it will be best to get it done sooner rather than later.

 Breast reduction is a procedure that can transform your physical appearance but also eliminate a variety of medical problems as well.
-If the surgery is medically necessary, there is a very big chance that you can get it covered by Medicare.
+If the surgery is medically necessary, there is a good chance that you can get it covered by Medicare.
 Medically necessary situations include reconstruction post a mastectomy and reduction to help with the pain.
 Please note that Medicare will not cover elective cosmetic surgery under any circumstances.
 Moreover, Medicare does not cover the entire cost associated with the procedure.
 There are some costs you will have to pay from your own pocket.
 Find out more about using super to pay for your breast reduction surgery and a breast reduction surgery payment plan.

 Further Reading about Breast Reduction Surgery